 Admission to Truro School’s 1st to 4th Year is by entrance examination, school report and interview.
-Admission to the Sixth Form is by school report and interview and is based on predicted GCSE grades or equivalent.
+Admission to the Sixth Form is by school report and interview, and is based on predicted GCSE grades or equivalent.

-The first step in the process for any admission is to complete and return the Registration Form (below), along with the relevant registration fee.
+The first step in the process for any admission is to complete and return the online Registration Form (link below), along with the relevant registration fee.
 The registration will be acknowledged providing you with further details about dates and any paperwork required, if entry is imminent.
 Applications for future years are very welcome; they will be acknowledged and parents will continue to receive updates until detailed information is required about the entry process.

 All candidates will sit examination papers in Maths and English (sample papers below).
-For entry in September 2020, the 11+ and 13+ entrance examinations will take place on Saturday 20 January 2024.
+For entry in September 2024, the 11+ and 13+ entrance examinations will take place on Saturday 20 January 2024.
 International Students for whom English is not their first language will also be required to complete an online Linguaskill assessment.
-Other year groups and late applications, where places are still available, will be run by the Director of Admissions at mutually convenient times.
+Other year groups and late applications, where places are still available, will be run by the Head of Admissions at mutually convenient times.
 More precise details about the entrance examination will be sent out to parents of registered pupils.
 Further detailed information is available on our Policies page.

 For more information, please contact the Admissions Office on [email protected].

 You may find the following sample papers of use:

-Our school motto, Esse Quam Videri, (to be rather than to seem to be) captures the essence of our identity.
-From Nursery right through to Sixth Form the Truro School Community shares the same values and approach to education which help to shape our identity.
+Our school motto, Esse Quam Videri (to be, rather than to seem to be), captures the essence of our identity and is defined by the 5 C's below.
 Underpinned by strong Christian principles, we are a caring and inclusive community which values, nurtures and develops each individual.
-Click on the links below to find out more.

 Because we believe that academic excellence is an important part of human excellence.
 Every child is an individual and we celebrate and develop their uniqueness, helping them to become an independent learner and encouraging each child to explore, understand and cultivate their talent and abilities, whatever they may be.